cubefs/cubefs/docs/source/deploy/yum.md

 # Yum Deployment

 You can use the yum tool to quickly deploy and start the CubeFS cluster in CentOS 7+ operating system.
+The yum deployment method uniformly modifies the configuration files.
+It is recommended to use multi-machine deployment.
+To simulate cluster operation like [single-deployment](../quickstart/single-deployment.md), you need to manually modify the configuration files of each module.
+.

 ## Get Software